 - Look at baby photos of both of you and reminisce together; share ancestor stories/favorite memories. (from Anita see below)

-- Lay in the grass in the summer together and making pictures out of the clouds. (from Stephanie B)
+- Lay in the grass in the summer together and make pictures out of the clouds. (from Stephanie B)

 - My daughter and I did pottery together.
 She loved it and now wants to start a collection (from Patricia)